FAQ

 If your player has played one year of T-ball before and would now be in their last year of T-ball (age 6), you have the option to move them up to the rookie age group.
 This is appropriate for those who are stronger players and will be contingent on them being assessed at an evaluation night with the rookie coaches to ensure they will be safe playing at that age group.

-For minor and above, we play within the District.
+For minor and above, we play interlock within the District.
 This means that there are some games against Renfrew and Barry’s Bay.
 We try to minimize how much travelling there is for each team.
 We aim for 12 games a season.
 This usually works out to 2 field times a week, sometimes 3 if we do two games a week and a practice.
-If we have the interest and coaches available, we will run teams out of either Cobden, Eganville or Deep River where practices will occur there but home games for major and juniors will be in Pembroke so that there is a pitching mound.
+If we have the interest and coaches available, we will run teams out of either Cobden, Beachburg, Eganville or Deep River where practices will occur there but home games may move around based on availability and pitching mounds.
 If we don’t have enough to make a team, or if we have too many and there is overflow, players from those areas will be added to teams in Pembroke or Petawawa.
-On field practices will start the week after May long weekend.
-We are working on having a one day mid season tournament within the District in June.
-There will also be an end of year house league tournament held either in Pembroke/Petawawa or in Renfrew.
-Dates to be determined but will be in mid to late July.
+On field practices will start the week after May long weekend and games go until the last week of July.

 Registration is all done online through this website.
 We will also be using this platform for communication between coaches and teams.
-Feel free to download the app.
-Registration will open mid to end of February and run until April 8th and fees are paid online at the time of registration.
+Feel free to download the Sportsheadz app.
+Registration will open February 17th and run until March 31st and fees are paid online at the time of registration.
 Registration is first come, first served and once teams are full there will be a wait list.
 This is also dependent on us having enough coaches and registration could close early if teams are full.
+In most years, we are able to get all those on the waitlists on to a team as we get closer to the season start.

-There will be no in person registration this year.
+There will be no in-person registration this year.
 If you have concerns registering online, please contact us and we can discuss arrangements.
-We also accept jumpstart applications as well and this can be done online as long as you include your jumpstart application number.
+We also accept jumpstart applications and this can be done online as long as you include your jumpstart application number.
+Finances should never be a barrier to a child playing sport.
+If you have any concerns about payment, please contact our registrar at [email protected]

 Requests can be made at the time of online registration on the “special request” question.
 Requests can only be for one other player and the request must be reciprocated by that player as well in order for it to be considered.
 Please be aware that not all requests can be accommodated as many things go into making teams as balanced as possible so that the teams have the best season possible.
 The great thing about minor sports is meeting new people and we ask that parents please reiterate this to the players.